ThatOneWeirdDev/Conhacks/README.md

 Features:
 1. Pick different browsers to run Conjuguemos on *You must download the corresponding Webdriver first.
 2. Choose how long to wait in between answering questions - Or you can do no wait time at all...
+3. Complete the lesson with a percentage that fits you.
-3. Brag to your friends!
+4. Brag to your friends!